talex-touch/talex-touch/apps/docs/docs/plugin-extensions/search-sorting-api.md

 ---

-*This API is part of the TalexTouch Plugin Extension System and is currently in internal beta testing.*
+*This API is part of the Tuff Plugin Extension System and is currently in internal beta testing.*